akseldeneken/TC2037-Evidence-4-Demonstration-of-a-Programming-Paradigm/README.md

 - There were no console conflicts thanks to the use of mutexes.

 - Memory was managed correctly, and files were uploaded until it ran out.

+### Test 2: Changing the concurrency limit to 3

+**Change:** `slots = 2` has been changed to `slots = 3`.

+**Expectation:**
+- Up to 3 files can be uploaded at the same time.
+- Increased concurrency is observed in the output.
+- The remaining threads wait their turn when there are already 3 active threads.
+- Confirms that the semaphore adapts correctly to different limits.

+**Expected result:**
+- Three progress bars interleaved at the same time.
+- Uploads complete faster compared to `slots = 2`.
+- Memory is still respected and resources are freed upon completion.

+## Test 3: Simulating insufficient memory from the start
+Change: ```availableMemory = 100```
+File: ```File("HugeFile", 300, 0, 50);```

+Expectation:

+The file upload does not occur.

+Message appears: "Insufficient storage space to upload file: HugeFile"

+The slot is correctly freed for other threads, if present.